-14. GRIPS
+14. Grips

 - 14.1.
 Any grip product can be used except for the banned list available on the IPSF website.
-Please be advised that NO products are to be applied to the Hoop.
+Please be advised that NO products are to be applied to the Aerial Pole.
 Grip aids may only be applied to the performer's body.
 Please refer to the IPSF website for the full, updated list. - 14.2.
-The Hoop is not permitted to be wrapped in grip tape or any other grip aid.
+The Aerial Pole is not permitted to be wrapped in grip tape or any other grip aid.

-15. STAGE
+15. Stage

 15.1.
-The stage has a minimum of three (3) metres clearance in front, side and behind the Hoop.
+The stage has a minimum of three (3) metres clearance in front, side and behind the Aerial Pole.

-16. HOOPS
+16. AERIAL POLE

 - 16.1.
-Competition aerial hoops are made of metal tube with diameter of 25mm. - 16.2.
-There are 3 diameters for the hoop provided by the organiser that the performer can choose from for their performance: 90cm, 95cm and 100cm. - 16.3.
-The minimum weight for the aerial hoop is 4,7kg. - 16.4.
-The surface of the hoop must be powder coated.
-Grip tape will not be used on the surface of the hoop.
-The hoop will be cleaned before every performer. - 16.5.
-There will be several height options provided by the organiser.
-The performer is required to provide the height and hoop size required in the theme sheet.
-In the organised rehearsal, the performer will confirm the height for the performance.
-The hoop must be at a minimum height of chin level of the performer. - 16.6.
-The hoop will be hung from two rigging points with slings of 80 cm in length to one rigging point.
-Please see the latest IPSF Apparatus Norms for the most up-to-date information regarding rigging. - 16.7.
-All hoop related information will be communicated by the competition organiser. - 16.8.
-Cleaning of the hoop: - The hoop will be cleaned before each performer competes.
-The hoop will be cleaned entirely; first with a grease remover, then with a dry towel/cloth. - Performers are allowed to check the hoop and its' height before they compete, and may ask for a second cleaning or correction the height. - Performers may clean the hoop themselves if they prefer, but must use the cleaning products provided by the organiser. - Performers are prohibited from cleaning the hoop with their own cleaning products.
-The only exception to the rule is severe allergies, in which medical documentation must be provided. - 16.9.
-Performers are prohibited from cleaning the Hoop with their own cleaning products.
-Exception to the rule being severe allergies, in which medical documentation must be provided. - 16.10.
-All artistic related information will be communicated by the competition organiser.
+Competition aerial poles are 45mm poles covered with neoprene rubber or silicone, made of not more than two pieces, and have three (3) metres of usable height. - 16.2.
+The aerial pole will be hung from one rigging point with a strap of 40 cm in length to one rigging point.
+Please refer to the latest IPSF Apparatus Norms for the most up-to-date rigging information. - 16.3.
+The Aerial Pole will be hung from one rigging point.
+Please see the latest IPSF Apparatus Norms for the most up-todate information regarding rigging. - 16.4.
+Cleaning of the Aerial Pole: - The Aerial Pole will be cleaned before each performer competes.
+The Aerial Pole will be cleaned entirely; first with a grease remover, then with a dry towel/cloth. - Performers are allowed to check the Aerial Pole and its' height before they compete, and may ask for a second cleaning. - Performers may clean the Aerial Pole themselves if they prefer, but must use the cleaning products provided by the organiser. - 16.5.
+Performers are prohibited from cleaning the Aerial Pole with their own cleaning products.
+Exception to the rule being severe allergies, in which medical documentation must be provided. - 16.6.
+All Aerial Pole and artistic related information will be communicated by the competition organiser.